Notice: Journal of Extension Submissions Hiatus

-The Journal of Extension (JOE) expands and updates the research and knowledge base for U.S. Extension professionals and other outreach educators to improve their effectiveness.
-In addition, JOE serves as a forum for emerging and contemporary issues affecting U.S. Extension education.
+The Journal of Extension (JOE) expands and updates the research and knowledge base for U.S. Extension professionals and other outreach educators to improve their effectiveness and serves as a forum for emerging and contemporary issues affecting U.S. Extension education.
 Moreover, JOE creates opportunities for professionals and students to publish intellectual, creative work; develops scholars and authors for success; and fosters professional development.

 JOE is a refereed journal.
 All submissions undergo initial review by the editor.
-If advanced by the editor, Feature, Research in Brief, and Ideas at Work submissions undergo double-blind review, and Commentary and Tools of the Trade submissions are reviewed by the editor.
+If advanced by the editor, Feature, Research in Brief, and Ideas at Work submissions undergo double-blind peer review.
+Commentary and Tools of the Trade submissions are reviewed solely by the editor.
 JOE Review and Publication Process provides detailed information about the review and publication process.

 What's the Difference?

-A Feature focuses on the implications of the data or concepts for as wide an audience of U.S. Extension professionals as possible (hence, the "extra" 1,000 words).
-A Research in Brief focuses more on the data, itself, and the methods used to gather the data and addresses implications particular to a certain discipline or region.
+A Feature article focuses on the implications of the concepts and research presented for a wide audience of U.S. Extension professionals (hence the "extra" 1,000 words).
+A Research in Brief article focuses more on the data presented and the methods used to gather the data and addresses implications particular to a certain discipline or region.
 A Feature article is broader in scope and implication.
-A Research in Brief is more specific and localized.
+A Research in Brief article is more specific or localized.

 Tools of the Trade (reviewed by the editor): Tools of the Trade articles identify and describe specific materials, books, techniques, and technologies useful to U.S. Extension professionals.
 They explain how the tools are useful specifically for U.S. Extension professionals.
-Maximum length: 1,000 words (Tables, graphics, References section, and abstract are not included in the word count.)
+Maximum length: 1,000 words (excluding title, author information, running head, abstract, keywords, tables, figures, equations, references, and appendixes)

 What's the Difference?

-An Ideas at Work focuses on what is novel.
-A Tools of the Trade focuses on what is useful.
-An Ideas at Work focuses on an idea.
-A Tools of the Trade focuses on a thing.
+An Ideas at Work article focuses on what is novel.
+A Tools of the Trade article focuses on what is useful.
+An Ideas at Work article addresses an idea.
+A Tools of the Trade article addresses a thing.

 What's the Difference?